nus-cs2103-AY2324S2/ip/docs/README.md

 - Adding a `todo` task that has only description.
 - Adding a `deadline` task that has description, and a deadline datetime (`by`).
 - Adding an `event` task that has description, a starting datetime (`from`) and an ending datetime (`to`).
-- Mark a task as done or undone
+- Mark or unmark a task as done or undone.
 - Delete a task from the list.
 - Update a task's `description`, deadline (`by`), starting datetime (`from`) and/or ending datetime (`to`).